imabelaus/Market-Value-Prediction/README.md

   coord_flip() +
   theme(legend.position = "none")
   ```
   Let's define that top player has to have an 85 or more score Overall.
+Just like the players below...

   ![Screen Shot 2019-11-07 at 17 51 09](https://user-images.githubusercontent.com/44293686/68434586-5797cb80-0187-11ea-968f-455b8815b25d.png)

   ### However other teams have more Superstars